 There’s Kevin, of course, a name that helped define a generation, from classic Christmas movie Home Alone to Kevinism, a term for the German (and elsewhere in Europe) dislike of so-called American names.

-But it’s also the letter of classic choices from another era or language, like the Scottish Kenneth or the Persian Kian.
+K is also the letter of classic choices from another era or language, like the Scottish Kenneth or the Persian Kian.

-It’s the seventh most popular letter for boy names, behind J, A, L, C, M, and E. That means a big percentage of our sons answer to boy names starting with K.
+It’s the seventh most popular letter for boy names, behind J, A, L, M, C, and E. That means a big percentage of our sons answer to boy names starting with K.

 Let’s dive in!